astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_model_factory_overview.rst

 With the above picture in mind, let's now look at a specific example of how a composite model dictionary is built.
 For our example, we’ll use the particularly simple `~halotools.empirical_models.Zheng07` composite model, one of the fully-functional composite models that comes pre-built with Halotools in the `~halotools.empirical_models` sub-package.

-All the pre-built dictionary functions in the `~halotools.empirical_models` sub-package do the same thing: they build a composite model dictionary, pass the dictionary to the relevant factory, and return an instance of a composite model, as diagrammed in :ref:`model_factory_flowchart`.
+All the pre-built dictionary functions in the `~halotools.empirical_models` sub-package do the same thing: they build a composite model dictionary, pass the dictionary to the relevant factory, and return an instance of a composite model, as diagrammed in :ref:`factory_design_diagram`.
 To help understand this example, have a look at the source code for the `~halotools.empirical_models.Zheng07` composite model while you read this section of the documentation.

 For definiteness, let’s look at how the Zheng07 composite model is built.
 The first chunk of code builds a dictionary called `subpopulation_dictionary_centrals`: